 As a devoted wife, mother, and professional, your daily life may feel like a constant juggling act, leaving you stressed and exhausted.
 The additional challenge of managing diabetes health can add even more strain.
 If you're a midlife woman navigating type 1 diabetes, you may find it difficult to prioritize yourself and your health without feeling guilty.
 However, shifting your perspective on "me time" can lead to a more balanced life, a happier you, and a happier family.

-Women often feel guilty when they put their health/diabetes above other important things in their lives.
-By shifting your thinking to a more positive perception of "me time" will help you live a more balanced life.
+Midlife women often feel guilty when they put their health and diabetes above other important things in their lives.
+Shifting your thinking to a more positive perception of "me time" will help you live a more balanced life.

 BONUS... your blood sugar levels will also come into balance, and you'll feel and function better.
 This results in a happier mom and a happier family!

 It can be overwhelming to make so many changes at one time.
 Begin by taking small steps to make changes in your life.
-You'll soon feel more in control with your time, daily tasks and diabetes care.
+You'll soon feel more in control of your time, daily tasks, and diabetes care.